Safety on Mount Kilimanjaro

 -

-Follow a trekking route that allows for gradual acclimatization.
-Routes like the Lemosho and Northern Circuit offer longer itineraries with more time for your body to adjust to the altitude.
+Follow a trekking route that allows gradual acclimatization.
+Routes like the Lemosho route and Northern Circuit offer longer itineraries, giving your body more time to adjust to the altitude and the thin atmosphere.

 -